 If you sleep on your side, check that your knees and hips are bent.
-It can take up to 2 months before you can lie flat on your back or lie on your stomach comfortably.
+It can take up to 2 months before you can lie flat on your back or lie on your stomach.
 To ensure a good night sleep, make sure you take your pain medications prior to sleeping.
 It is not unusual to be particularly sleepy and tired after an operation or an anaesthetic.
-Rest is very important after surgery; you will fatigue easily, so take time to rest as needed and have appropriate support to ensure you can rest as needed.
+Rest is very important after surgery; you will fatigue easily, so take time to rest as needed.